 Subject to the Regulations, the AMC may invest either directly or indirectly, in the Scheme during Ongoing Offer Period.
-As per the existing SEBI (MF) Regulations and circulars issued thereunder the AMC shall not charge any investment management fee on such investment in the Scheme.
+However, the AMC shall not charge any investment management fee on such investment in the Scheme.

-As per the amended regulations i.e. sub -regulation 16(A) in Regulation 25 of SEBI (Mutual Funds) Regulations, 1996 ('MF Regulations'), the asset management companies ('AMCs') are required to invest such amount in such scheme(s) of the mutual fund, based on the risk associated with the scheme, as may be specified by the Board from time to time.
+As per the amended regulations i.e. sub -regulation 16(A) in Regulation 25 of SEBI (Mutual Funds) Regulations,1996 ('MF Regulations'), the asset management companies ('AMCs') are required to invest such amount in such scheme(s) of the mutual fund, based on the risk associated with the scheme, as may be specified by the Board from time to time.